Keyboard shortcuts

 The Reactive Model

-This declarative approach has a profound effect on how you think about building interfaces.
-Instead of orchestrating sequences of updates, you think in terms of transformations: given this state, the interface looks like this.
+This approach has a profound effect on how you think about building interfaces.
+Instead of orchestrating sequences of updates (“when this button is clicked, update that label, then enable this button, then…”), you think in terms of transformations: given this state, the interface looks like this.
 The function from state to UI description becomes the single source of truth about what your application looks like at any moment.

 Xilem’s Architecture